WilliamBerryiii/Hints4CSD/slides/index.md

 ***
 ###End-to-End Error Handling
-Reliability comes with Error Handling
+Reliability comes with Error Handling<br />
+Reliability is not difficult, retrofitting is.<br />
+Trade perfection for disaster mitigation<br />

 ' Reliability is not difficult, retrofitting is.
 ' Commented at application level which raises the question of who is the user?
 (APIs, Trading systems, etc.)
-' Checking that an address is unused before assigning is about performance not correctness ' Using only end to end does lead directly to performance issues.
+' Error handling between source and destination is about performance ' End to end does lead directly to performance issues.
-' think about off line API

 ***
-###Log Updates
+###Loggin'
+Functional<br />
+Immutable<br />
-Functional, Immutable, Captured State,
+Captured State

 ' In memory, forced to disk, ensure its valid when flushed ' used all over the place, file systems, databases